p21211/p21211/README.md

-👋 Hey, it's Priyankaa!
-Prefinal year adventures and buzzing with excitement about all things business—let's turn dreams into reality! 🌱🚀

-**Embarking on a Digital Odyssey:** 🚀
-As I chart my course through the digital nebula, my mission goes beyond the syntax and semantics of code.
+👋 Hey, it's Priyankaa! 😄 Pronouns: She/Her
+🔭 I’m currently a final year Student at IIIT Gwalior.
+👯 I Love System Design and DSA
+💬 Would Love to talk (Anything related to Tech)

-🌟 Count on me—I'm here for any help you need, whether it's a question, a challenge, or just a friendly chat!
+⚡ Fun fact: Using innovative technology and machine learning to address pressing issues 🌟 Count on me—I'm here for any help you need, or just a friendly chat!

 🚀 Priyankaa Sarkar 🌟